Authentication

 OAuth2 / OpenID Connect

-To enable OAuth2 or OIDC authentication, add oauth2 and sso blocks:
+To enable OAuth2 or OIDC authentication, add the oauth2 provider and configure it

 auth {